-2. Educational Aims and Course Aims
+2. Educational & Programme Aims

-School Education Aims:
+Educational Aims:

-- to develop flexible approaches to programme delivery and student support which reflect the needs and expectations of our - to provide a supportive and inclusive learning environment which will enable success for all learners; - to encourage the development of students' intellectual and imaginative powers, creativity, independence, critical self-awareness, imagination and skills that will enhance global employment opportunities on graduation in all programmes; - to establish a culture of constant improvement in learning, teaching and assessment that is anticipatory, enabling, supportive, rewarding and fully aligned with the Institutions vision and strategic objectives; - to provide a learning experience that is informed by research, scholarship, reflective practice and engagement with fashion and design industry and the professions.
+- to develop flexible approaches to programme delivery and student support which reflect the needs and expectations of our - to provide a supportive and inclusive learning environment which will enable success for all learners; - to develop the students' intellectual and imaginative powers, creativity, independence, critical self-awareness, imagination and skills that will enhance global employment opportunities on graduation in all programmes; - to establish a culture of constant improvement in learning, teaching and assessment that is anticipatory, enabling, supportive, rewarding and fully aligned with the Institutions vision and strategic objectives; - to provide a learning experience that is informed by research, scholarship, reflective practice and engagement with fashion and design industry and the professions.